 Call Confires for Fire Sprinkler Service

-Confires has over 30 years of experience providing complete fire protection services for businesses, organizations, government buildings, and restaurants in New Jersey, Delaware, and Philadelphia.
+Confires has over 40 years of experience providing complete fire protection services for businesses, organizations, government buildings, and restaurants in New Jersey.
 Our number one focus is your safety—we want to make sure your employees, property, and valuables are safe from the dangers of potential fires.

 We take pride in our “customer first” reputation, and we will do whatever it takes to make sure your property and valuables are protected from fire hazards and that your building meets fire safety codes.